chromium/chromium/docs/webui_in_chrome.md

 }
 ```

-Then refer to the new `:closure_compile` target from `chrome/browser/resources/BUILD.gn`:
+Add the new `:closure_compile` target to `chrome/browser/resources/BUILD.gn` to
+include it in coverage:

 ```
 group("closure_compile) {